-a way mai reflects the Bank's strategy · · · · · · · · · · · · · · · · · · · Financial Asset Business Model Basic Characteristics Financial assets at amortized cost Business model of financial assets held to collect contractual cash flows The business model is aimed to retain the financial assets to collect the contractual cash flows of the investment principal amount and the revenues.
-The sale is an exceptional action comparing Financial assets at fair value to the purpose of this model and the terms of the standard represented in the deterioration in the creditworthiness of the financial instrument issuer.
+a way that reflects the Bank's strategy · · · · · · · · · · · · · · · · · · · ts and their cash nows as follows: Financial Asset Business Model Basic Characteristics Financial assets at amortized cost Business model of financial assets held to collect contractual cash flows The business model is aimed to retain the financial assets to collect the contractual cash flows of the investment principal amount and the revenues.
+The sale is an exceptional action comparing to the purpose of this model and the terms of the standard represented in the deterioration in the creditworthiness of the financial instrument issuer.
 Less sales in terms of frequency and value.
 The bank performs a clear and reliable documentation of the rationale of each sale process and its compliance with the requirements of the Standard.
-Business model of Both the collection of contractual cash through comprehensive income financial assets held for the collection of flows and sales are complementary to the objective of the model. contractual cash flows and sale.
+Financial assets at fair value through comprehensive income Business model of financial assets held for Both the collection of contractual cash through comprehensive income the collection of flows and sales are complementary to the objective of the model. contractual cash flows and sale.
 Sales are high (in terms of frequency and value) compared to the business model held for the collection of contractual cash flows.
 Financial assets at fair value through profit or loss Other business models include (trading - managing the financial assets based on fair value - maximizing cash flows through sale) The business model is not aimed to retain the financial asset for the collection of contractual or this retained for the collection of contractual cash flows and sales.
 Collecting contractual cash flows is an exceptional action comparing to the model objective.
 Managing the financial assets at the fair value through profit or loss to avoid inconsistency in accounting measurement